DN6/giffusion/README.md

 https://user-images.githubusercontent.com/7529846/204550451-5d2162dc-5d6b-4ecd-b1ed-c15cb56bc224.mp4

 To use video initialization, head over to the Video Setting tab and upload your file.
+Click `Get Key Frame Information` to extract the maximum number of frames present in the video and to update the frame rate in the UI to match the frame rate of the input video.

 The `Strength` parameter controls how well your original video content is preserved by the diffusion process.
 Setting higher values (greater than 0.5) will lead to the source video being ignored.

 https://user-images.githubusercontent.com/7529846/204581841-3fa20dd5-7cff-4ec1-aacf-2cb2bfe476b4.mp4